citp/privacy-policy-historical/k/ki/kin/kinonation.com.md

 ### Links to other websites

 Our website may contain links to enable you to visit other websites of interest easily.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
-Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
+Therefore, we cannot be responsible for the protection and privacy of any information which you provide when visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 ### Controlling your personal information

 You may choose to restrict the collection or use of your personal information in the following ways:

-  * whenever you are asked to fill in a form on the website, look for the box that you can click to indicate that you do not want the information to be used by anybody for direct marketing purposes
   * if you have previously agreed to us using your personal information for direct marketing purposes, you may change your mind at any time by [contacting us](https://filmhub.zendesk.com/hc/en-us/requests/new)